vaibhav-gitops/gm-web-cp/src/pages/docs/getting_started.md

 ![Gitmoxi UI](/gitmoxi_ui_page.png)

+> **Note** Wait for the `gitmoxi` service to be ready.
+You should see the above UI before proceeding with the next steps.

 ## Repository for GitOps
 We have provided ECS and Lambda sample applications in [gitmoxi/gm-demo](https://github.com/gitmoxi/gm-demo) repository.
 This repository has two ECS services one each for testing rolling and blue/green deployment.
 And there are 3 Lambda functions to deploy and test with ELB, API-Gateway, and SQS event sources.
 We will create a private repository in your GitHub user account, copy these sample files, and perform deployments securely using the private repository.

 1. Create a **private** repository `gm-trial` in your <a href="https://github.com/new" target="_blank">GitHub account</a>
-2. Run following commands to copy the sample applications to your GitHub repository. **Note** to set the correct GitHub user name in the environment variable.
+2. Run following commands to copy the sample applications to your GitHub repository.

+**Note** to set the correct GitHub user name in the environment variable.

 ```bash
 export GITHUB_USER_NAME=<your-github-username>